Our Policies & Terms

 - Clients will be charged for the full time requested on the booking, even if the session finishes early.

 - For face-to-face bookings, the minimum charge is an hour.
 After each full hour, we charge in increments of 15 minutes, i.e. if a booking lasts for 2 hours and 10 minutes, we will charge for 2 hours and 15 minutes (the increment element).
 Clear Voice always work to keep an interpreter’s travel time to a minimum and so allocate face-to-face sessions accordingly.

-- A cancellation fee applies to all face-to-face bookings that have been cancelled giving less than 24 hours’ notice.
+- A cancellation fee applies to all face-to-face and video interpreting bookings that have been cancelled giving less than 24 hours’ notice.
 All cancelled bookings falling under these criteria will be paid in full.
 A further charge will be made if the interpreter has already incurred expenses (e.g. travel ticket purchased).

 Client’s Duties and Responsibilities: